 These training programs should also come with certifications so that the employee feels motivated.
-If you are unable to get external accreditation for your training programs, and an internal and informal certificate is also good enough to boost the levels of enthusiasm among employees and to get them to sign up for such programs.
+If you cannot external accreditation for your training programs, and instal and informal certificate are also good enough to boost the levels of enthusiasm among employees and get them to sign up for such programs.

 What’s more, both training and certifications can be automated with the help of an HRMS.
 One of the best ways to retain employees is to provide them with valuable training and show them that you really care for them.
 For you, it is again useful because you not only retain employees who have been well trained but also ensure that productivity increases thanks to increased levels of skills.

-What must an HRMS do with respect to internal certifications and training?
+What must an HRMS do concerning internal certifications and training?

 An HRMS should be able to manage training recommendations based on internal subject matter experts.
 It should be able to record the activities of classroom training and provide online training within its interface.
 Instructors and employees can interact with each other using an HRMS interface and webinars can be held just for internal employees with codes and passwords.

 It is a good idea to integrate training with employee performance management and tie it with automated appraisals, another useful feature of an HRMS.
 Employees can later be asked to provide feedback and evaluate how useful the training was to them.
 This allows you to design and structure course material depending on what the feedback was.